Merkel, invoking Marshall Plan, says strong Europe good for U.S.

-BERLIN A strong European economy is good for the United States, German Chancellor Angela Merkel said on Wednesday, against a background of tense relations with Washington on trade and other issues.
+BERLIN (Reuters) - A strong European economy is good for the United States, German Chancellor Angela Merkel said on Wednesday, against a background of tense relations with Washington on trade and other issues.

 Less than a month after U.S. President Donald Trump called Germany's trade and spending policies "very bad", Merkel used an appearance alongside veteran German-born U.S. diplomat Henry Kissinger to stress that the transatlantic relationship was rooted in "joint convictions, values and understandings."